-In response to a competitive request for proposals from the U. S. Environmental Protection Agency (USEPA), a Consortium led by NSF International (NSF) agreed to develop voluntary third-party consensus standards and a certification program for all direct and indirect drinking water additives.
-Other members of the Consortium include the American Water Works Association Research Foundation, the Association of State Drinking Water Administrators, the Conference of State Health and Environmental Managers, and the American Water Works Association.
+In response to a competitive request for proposals from the US Environmental Protection Agency (US EPA), a Consortium led by NSF International (NSF) agreed to develop voluntary third-party consensus standards and a certification program for all direct and indirect drinking water additives.
+Other members of the Consortium include the American Water Works Association Research Foundation (WRF), the Association of State Drinking Water Administrators (ASDWA), the Conference of State Health and Environmental Managers (COSHEM), and the American Water Works Association (AWWA).
 (COSHEM has since become inactive as an organization.)
 Each organization was represented on a steering committee with oversight responsibility for the administration of the cooperative agreement.
 The Steering Committee provides guidance on overall administration and management of the cooperative agreement.
 Currently, the member organizations remain active in an oversight role.

-Two Standards for additives products were developed.
-NSF/ANSI 60: - Drinking water treatment chemicals - Health effects covers many of the water treatment chemicals, also known as direct additives.
-This Standard, NSF/ANSI 61: Drinking water system components - Health effects, covers all indirect additives products and materials.
+Two Standards for additives products have been adopted.
+NSF/ANSI/CAN 60: Drinking Water Treatment Chemicals - Health Effects covers many of the water treatment chemicals, also known as direct additives.
+This Standard, NSF/ANSI/CAN 61, covers all indirect additives products and materials.
 Testing to determine the potential of a product to impart taste and/or odor to drinking water is not included in this Standard.